louij2/steamos_custom_install/readme.md

 - Triple-check that you’ve chosen the correct device before continuing.
 - Use at your own risk — know that this hasn't been prorprly tested to avoid surprises.
 - It seems that if you enable `SSHD` from the installer then it will fail to install SteamOS.
 - Some people have reported that after installing, the SteamOS `first run` gets stuck trying to apply an update.
+On some "unsupported" machines, [nightly build of Recovery USB](https://steamdeck-images.steamos.cloud/steamdeck/20251027.1000/steamdeck-repair-main-20251027.1000-3.8.0.img.zip) is more likely to work.